View of the Imperial Forums. A beautiful etching made in 1796 by Francesco Morelli

 Description

 View of the Imperial Forums.
-A beautiful aquatint created in 1796 by Francesco Morelli, otherwise François Morel (1768-1830), depicting the view of the Forums, also known as Campo Vaccino, as evidenced by the grazing cows visible in the scene.
+A beautiful aquatint created in 1796 by Francesco Morelli, otherwise François Morel (1768-1830), depicting the view of the Forums, also known as Campo Vaccino, as evidenced by the grazing cows in the scene.
 Likely inspired by a similar view by Giovanni Volpato, it faithfully captures the spirit of the Grand Tour.
-The etching has been trimmed along the margins and shows minor tears at the bottom.
+The etching has been trimmed at the margins and shows minor tears at the bottom.

 Presented in a Pompeian red passe-partout with an ebonized wooden frame.